Sarmada-hub/QA-Portfolio/Embedded_Project/Landing_Project/01_Requirements.md

 ---

-### REQ-LG-003 – Automatic Gear Deployment During Descent
+### REQ-LG-003 – Automatic gear deployment during descent

 If the aircraft is in DESCENT phase and altitude is below 1000 ft,
 the system shall automatically set landing gear to EXTENDED.

 ---

-### REQ-LG-004 – Sensor Inconsistency Detection
+### REQ-LG-004 – Sensor inconsistency detection

 If inconsistent data is detected between aircraft mode and altitude
 (e.g., mode = GROUND while altitude > 1000 ft),